nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 parameters, on a trusted base that has no usable definition of polynomial time yet.
 I expect it to follow with the partition untouched.

+The realest expression of science in our time is a machine doing it, and the dispute this post opened with is, underneath, an argument about what machines did and in what order, which no record anyone keeps can say.
+Everyone says they care about AI safety, and almost nobody can state the question in a form a record could answer.
+Alignment in the large is hard, and I claim nothing about it.
+But there is a small version that is a yes-or-no claim: is this machine making progress toward the goal I set?
+Every step a machine takes toward a goal is itself a claim, and a claim can be graded by what it rests on: checked by machine, cited at source, the operator's word, or reasoning.
+The grade asks what the claim rests on, not who made it.
+That rule falls on me, on the machine that assisted me, and on you, because all three of us are fallible, and "who wrote it" is not a grade.
+Track every intermediate claim and grade it, and the whole has a grade.
+The model's output is probabilistic, a roll of weighted dice; the record of its claims is deterministic, a fixed spine through it.
+Now point the same discipline at the training data instead of the working session.
+Imagine the training set itself graded, every claim in every entry, against the three conditions above, so the model was built from a record where each claim carried what it rests on rather than from text taken as given.
+In practice there would be an error ratio; the point is the picture, not a promise.
+None of this is a theory of alignment, just one question about alignment that has an answer, and the session version is how this paper was built: the claims machines made on the way to it were recorded and graded, and the paper's own claims carry those grades onto the page.

 ## What You Can Check Without Reading Everything